YamanNasser/QueryCraftService/README.md

 - Dynamic SQL generation based on user input and database schema.
 - Cuuretly only support PostgreSQL for executing queries.
 - Utilizes OpenAI's models to ensure query accuracy and efficiency.

+  ### **Note**:
+This project is not fully completed and is not intended for use in production environments.
+It is currently in the learning phase and is provided for educational and experimentation purposes only.
+The project may have unfinished features that need to be addressed before it can be used in any commercial or production environment.

 ## Development Requirements

 To run and develop the **QueryCraftService**, you'll need the following tools and dependencies: